2xAdrian/Aviation-Accident-Project/README.md

   * Injuries

 #### Data Visualization
-  * Top Accidents by Make and Model
+  * Top Accidents by Aircraft Make and Model

-  * How Weather and Location affect Aircraft
+  * How Weather and Location can affect Accidents

-  * The Severity of Aircraft Accidents
+  * The Severity of Accidents Since 1982

 ## Conclusion